JavaScript is required

 Last updated: March 1, 2026

 If you've been learning Chinese for a while, you've probably noticed that stringing sentences together can feel awkward at first.
 You know individual words and basic sentence patterns, but making your speech flow naturally?
 That's where conjunctions come in.
 Chinese conjunctions work a bit differently than English ones, and getting comfortable with them will make you sound way more fluent.
-In this guide, I'll walk you through the main types of Chinese conjunctions, show you how they actually work in sentences, and give you practical examples you can start using right away.
+In this guide, I'll walk you through the main types of Chinese conjunctions, show you how they work in sentences, and give you practical examples you can start using right away.

-What is a conjunction in Chinese?
+What is a conjunction in Chinese

 Here's the thing though: Chinese conjunctions don't always work exactly like English ones.
 Some Chinese conjunctions come in pairs (which we'll get to), and the word order can be different from what you're used to.
 Also, Chinese doesn't use conjunctions quite as often as English does.
 Sometimes Chinese speakers just put two clauses next to each other without any connecting word at all.